 Most door companies will replace broken torsion springs and extension springs on residential, commercial and industrial sectional overhead doors.
 Many will also replace springs on one-piece doors, steel rolling doors, and self-storage roll-up doors.
 Continuing to run your opener with a broken spring can cause even more expensive damage to your opener than just the springs.
 Get your door running safely and smoothly with new springs today!

 At no extra cost, most door companies will lubricate your new torsion springs will be lubricated along with the hinges and rollers.
 Be sure to ask ahead of time.
 Also, ask for a general inspection to determine if there are any other problems or parts that are about to cause trouble in the near future.

 Note: if you have multiple springs on a residential garage door we encourage, you to have both springs replaced.
 For more information regarding this recommendation, see our Frequently Asked Questions.

 Due to the possible damage to life and property when extension springs break, we encourage the use of safety cables.
 If you already have safety cables, be sure they are reinstalled in your new extension springs.
 If you do not have safety cables, be sure to purchase them for your new extension springs or if some other work is being done on your door.

 We also recommend new extension springs that lift within 20 pounds of the door weight.

-In addition to having new springs installed, ask for a general inspection of your garage door including the hinges, rollers and basic operation of the door.
-You can also receive additional tips on how to minimize maintenance costs for your door over the next several of years.
-Just ask, but realize that many repair men are in a hurry.
+In addition to having new springs installed, ask for a general inspection of your garage door, including the hinges, rollers, and basic operation of the door.
+You can also receive additional tips on how to minimize maintenance costs for your door over the next several years.
+Just ask, but realize that many repairmen are in a hurry.

 Ask your service technician for more information regarding maintenance you can perform in order to keep your self-storage roll-up doors lasting longer.